MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Identity.Governance/Get-MgBetaRoleManagementDirectoryRoleAssignmentScheduleInstancePrincipal.md

 ## SYNOPSIS
 The principal that's getting a role assignment or role eligibility through the request.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgRoleManagementDirectoryRoleAssignmentScheduleInstancePrincipal](/powershell/module/Microsoft.Graph.Identity.Governance/Get-MgRoleManagementDirectoryRoleAssignmentScheduleInstancePrincipal?view=graph-powershell-1.0)

 ## SYNTAX

 ### Get (Default)